 For me, Hungary was the perfect introduction into Eastern Europe.
 The capital is often called the Paris of Eastern Europe and for a good reason.
 Budapest is a mere 10-euro bus ride from Prague making Budapest a perfect excursion on your next vacation.

 As one of the most affordable and beautiful countries in Europe Bosnia and Herzegovina is one of the best places to visit in Eastern Europe.
 After visiting the picturesque capital, Sarajevo, head to Mostar to check out the iconic bridge, Stari Most where you can catch bridge jumpers and picnickers alike.

 Often overlooked, this young nation is slowly gaining attention from travelers and backpackers alike because of its beautiful and unspoiled countryside nature and, surprisingly, its wine.
-Modova is a budget friendly destination that is indeed an off-the-beaten-track place to visit for those who are looking for a relaxed travel experience.
+Moldova is a budget-friendly destination that is indeed an off-the-beaten-track place to visit for those who are looking for a relaxed travel experience.